ddev/ddev/docs/users/topics/database_management.md

 **Database snapshots**: With _snapshots_ you can easily save the entire status of all of your databases.
 It's great for when you're working incrementally on migrations or updates and want to save state so you can start right back where you were.

 I like to name my snapshots so I can find them later, so `ddev snapshot --name=two-dbs` would make a snapshot named `two-dbs` in the `.ddev/db_snapshots` directory.
-It includes the entire state of the db server, so in the case of our two databases above, both databases and the system level `mysql` database will all be snapshotted.
+It includes the entire state of the db server, so in the case of our two databases above, both databases and the system level `mysql` or `postgres` database will all be snapshotted.
 Then if you want to delete everything with `ddev delete -O` (omitting the snapshot since we have one already), and then `ddev start` again, we can `ddev restore-snapshot two-dbs` and we'll be right back where we were.

 Don't forget about `ddev snapshot restore --latest` and that `ddev snapshot restore` will interactively let you choose among snapshots.

-**ddev mysql**: `ddev mysql` gives you direct access to the mysql client in the db container.
+**ddev mysql** and **ddev psql**: `ddev mysql` gives you direct access to the mysql client in the db container.
 I like to use it for lots of things because I like the command line.
 I might just `ddev mysql` and give an interactive command like `DROP DATABASE backend;`.
 Or `SHOW TABLES;`.
 You can also do things like ``echo "SHOW TABLES;" | ddev mysql or `ddev mysql -uroot -proot` `` to get root privileges.

-**mysql client in containers**: Both the web and db containers have the mysql client all set up and configured, so you can just `ddev ssh` or `ddev ssh -s db` and then use `mysql` however you choose to.
+**mysql/psql clients in containers**: Both the web and db containers have the mysql/psql clients all set up and configured, so you can just `ddev ssh` or `ddev ssh -s db` and then use `mysql` or `psql` however you choose to.

 **mysqldump**: The web and db containers also have `mysqldump` so you can use it any way you want inside there.
 I like to `ddev ssh` (into the web container) and then `mkdir /var/www/html/.tarballs` and `mysqldump db >/var/www/html/.tarballs/db.sql` or `mysqldump db | gzip >/var/www/html/.tarballs/db.sql.gz` (Because /var/www/html is mounted into the container from your project root, the .tarballs folder will also show up in the root of the project on the host.)

+**pgdump and related commands**: The postgres db container has all the normal `pg` commands like `pgdump`.

 **Other database explorers**: There are lots of alternatives for GUI database explorers: